AderemiF/COVID_BOT/README.md

 ---

 ## Usage ⚒
-- COVID_BOT is easy to use and can be used on any device, just type in your questions in the provoded box.
+- COVID_BOT is easy to use and can be used on any device, just type in your questions in the provided box.

 ---